A New Pedagogy for a New World

-Too often, education asks us to choose: knowledge or emotional growth, excellence or inclusion, tradition or innovation
+Too often, education asks us to choose: detached knowledge versus emotional growth and empathy, excellence versus inclusion and well-being, transmission versus change.

 D.A.
 (She/Her), Undergraduate student from the USA, Lund University